directus-labs/guest-authoring/do-apps/index.md

 ## Introduction

+Hello Everybody!

+My name is Matthew Ruffino and I have been doing web dev for well over 18 years now. (scary to think about) But in my time I have learned and used alot of different methods, languages and frameworks to acheive success for my clients.
+But in my time, I have never seen anything like this for backends.

+Directus has become a cornerstone of my tech stack.
+In my pursuit of the ideal backend, Directus continues to hit every single checkbox required for mine and my clients needs.
+What started as only initial testing, has expanded quickly my use of Directus to serve multiple clients across many significant projects in a very short time span.
+You get a rabbit and you get a rabbit!
+Everybody gets a rabbit!

-Directus has become a central part of my technological journey.
-My exploration for the ultimate backend has led me to embrace the rabbit passionately.
-Now, I'm excited to help you deploy Directus on the Digital Ocean App Platform efficiently.
-With DO Apps, creating a new Directus setup, inclusive of any extensions you might want, is a breeze with a simple Dockerfile.
+In all seriousness though, today, I have been invited to guide you through deploying Directus on the Digital Ocean App Platform.
+With DO Apps, you can effortlessly establish a Directus environment, tailored with any extensions you require, using just a Dockerfile.

 You might be thinking, "Why choose the DO App Platform?"
-Its ease of management is a key reason.
+It's ease of management is a key reason.
 With no underlying infrastructure to worry about and automatic scaling, it's perfect for both rapid development and full-scale production.
-If you already ingrained into the DO product line, than this is a great choice for you.
+If you find yourself already ingrained into the DO product line, than this is a great choice for you.

-If you are looking for something that requires absolutely no setup, with automatic rolling updates than look not further than [Directus Cloud.](https://directus.io/pricing/cloud)
+##### On the otherhand: If you are looking for something that is more "hands off" and requires zero setup or knowledge on infrastrcture, than look not further than [Directus Cloud.](https://directus.io/pricing/cloud) as they provide the easiet way to deploy, upgrade and backup your Directus backend.